 On the contrary, if a suboptimal amount of Nux is used (Fig.7B), the digestion is not efficient, and the boundaries of the RNA protected by the ribosome are not sharp resulting in longer reads that can halt the downstream analysis and in-frame calculation.
-Last, if a higher concentration of Nux is implemented, digestion is too harsh and the background noise sparks, with difficulties in detecting the right RPF signals (Fig.7C).

-If your reads after sequencing look like Fig.7B, we suggest repeating the experiment increasing the Nux amount and decreasing it if your results look more like those in Fig.7C.
+If your reads after sequencing look like Fig.7B, we suggest repeating the experiment increasing the Nux amount.

-Fig.7 Example of read length distribution obtained by sequencing libraries originated from A) sample digested with the right amount of Nux B) underdigested sample or C) overdigested sample.
+Fig.7 Example of read length distribution obtained by sequencing libraries originated from A) sample digested with the right amount of Nux or B) underdigested sample.